-The dynamics of the market have to be carefully assessed on a case-by-case basis.
-While in some dynamic markets potential negative effects of certain vertical restraints may be unproblematic as inter-brand competition from dynamic and innovative rivals acts as a sufficient constraint, in other cases vertical restraints may afford an incumbent in a dynamic market a lasting competitive advantage and hence result in long term effects on competition.
-This may be the case when a vertical restraint deprives rivals from benefiting from network effects or when a market is prone to tipping.
+The dynamics of the relevant market have to be carefully assessed.
+In some dynamic markets the potential negative effects of particular vertical restraints may be unproblematic, as inter-brand competition from dynamic and innovative rivals may act as a sufficient constraint.
+However, in other cases, vertical restraints may afford an incumbent in a dynamic market a lasting competitive advantage and hence result in long-term negative effects for competition.
+This may be the case where a vertical restraint prevents rivals from benefiting from network effects, or where a market is prone to tipping.

-When assessing a particular vertical restraint under Article 101, also other factors may have to be taken into account.
-These can include cumulative effects deriving from the coverage of the market by similar agreements of other suppliers, whether the agreement is ”imposed“ in the sense that mainly one party to the agreement is subject to the restrictions or obligations or “agreed” in the sense that both parties to
+Other factors may also be relevant to the assessment.
+Those factors can include in particular:

+the presence of cumulative effects, deriving from the fact that the market is covered by similar vertical restraints imposed by other suppliers or buyers;

+whether the agreement is ‘imposed’ (namely, most of the restrictions or obligations apply only to one party to the agreement) or ‘agreed’ (both parties accept restrictions or obligations);

+the regulatory environment;

-the agreement accept the restrictions or obligations, the regulatory environment and behaviour that may indicate or facilitate collusion like price leadership, pre- announced price changes and price discussions, price rigidity in response to excess capacity, price discrimination and past collusive behaviour.
+behaviour that may indicate or facilitate collusion, such as price leadership, pre- announced price changes and price discussions, price rigidity in response to excess capacity, price discrimination and past collusive behaviour.

+160 See also paragraph (282).

-Relevant factors for the assessment under Article 101(3)
+Relevant factors for the assessment under Article 101(3) of the Treaty

-Restrictive vertical agreements may also produce pro-competitive effects in the form of efficiencies, which may outweigh their anti-competitive effects.
-Such an assessment takes place within the framework of Article 101(3), which contains an individual exception from the prohibition enshrined in Article 101(1).
-For that exception to be applicable, the vertical agreement must fulfil the following four conditions: (i) it must produce objective economic benefits, (ii) the restrictions on competition must be indispensable to attain these efficiencies, (iii) consumers must receive a fair share of the efficiency gains, and (iv) the agreement must not afford the parties the possibility of eliminating competition in respect of a substantial part of the goods or services concerned.108
+Vertical agreements which restrict competition within the meaning of Article 101(1) of the Treaty may also produce pro-competitive effects in the form of efficiencies, which may outweigh their anti-competitive effects.
+The assessment of efficiencies against anti-competitive effects takes place within the framework of Article 101(3) of the Treaty, which contains an exception from the prohibition set out in Article 101(1) of the Treaty.
+For that exception to be applicable, the vertical agreement must fulfil the following four cumulative conditions:

+it must produce objective economic benefits,

+consumers must receive a fair share of the resulting benefit161,

+the restrictions of competition must be indispensable to attain those benefits, and

+the agreement must not afford the parties the possibility of eliminating competition in respect of a substantial part of the goods or services concerned162.

-Under Article 101(3), the assessment of vertical agreements is made within the actual context in which they occur,109 and on the basis of the facts existing at any given point in time.
+Under Article 101(3) of the Treaty, the assessment of vertical agreements is made within the actual context in which they occur163 and on the basis of the facts existing at any given point in time.
 The assessment is sensitive to material changes in the facts.
-The individual exception enshrined in Article 101(3) applies as long as the four conditions are fulfilled and ceases to apply when that is no longer the case.110 When applying Article 101(3) in accordance with these principles it is necessary to take into account the investments made by the parties to the agreement, as well as the time needed and the restraints required to commit and recoup an efficiency enhancing investment.
+The exception provided by Article 101(3) of the Treaty applies as long as the four conditions are fulfilled and ceases to apply when that is no longer the case164.
+When applying Article 101(3) of the Treaty in accordance with these principles, it is necessary to take into account the investments made by the parties to the agreement, as well as the time needed and the restraints required to commit and recoup an efficiency-enhancing investment.

-The first condition of Article 101(3) requires an assessment of the objective benefits in terms of efficiencies produced by the vertical agreement.
-In this respect, vertical agreements often have the potential to help realise efficiencies, as explained in section 2.1. of these Guidelines, by improving the way in which the parties to the agreement conduct their complementary activities.
+The first condition of Article 101(3) of the Treaty requires an assessment of the objective benefits in terms of efficiencies produced by the vertical agreement.
+In this respect, vertical agreements often have the potential to help realise efficiencies, as explained in section 2.1., by improving the way in which the parties to the agreement conduct their complementary activities.